 9. Monitor Errors and Downtime

-Server maintaining considers monitor errors and downtime too.
+Server maintenance considers monitor errors and downtime too.
 You want to know when and for how long your site was down.
 Even if you have done great with security and backups, there are still technological issues.
-Having backup can definitely save time and put things back to how they were, but it is important to know what happened so we can eliminate the possibility of it happening again.
+Having a backup can definitely save time and put things back to how they were, but it is important to know what happened so we can eliminate the possibility of it happening again.
 There are many different tools out there that can check for errors and warnings that you should pay attention to.
 Not fixing them, can cause the website to crash or show broken pages, which is definitely not something you want visitors to see.

 10. Scan for Website Malware

 Even if you take all necessary security steps, you still can get malware.
 It can reside in the deepest folders of your website and prevent it from working correctly.
 Creating backup won’t help since malware is already inside your site.
 The best idea for you is to run an anti-malware scan on your website.